Manaslu Circuit Trek

 - Special Permit

-- Private Transportation KTM/MACHHAKHOLA/DHARAPANI/KATHMANDU
+- Transportation KTM/MACHHAKHOLA/DHARAPANI/KATHMANDU

 - All arrival/departure transfers

-- Insurance for staff and porters
+- Insurance of staff and porters

 - Waterproof duffle bag